What does one say to a half-Russian baby?

 The many winter holidays

 Baby’s winter celebrations include Christmas, New Year’s Eve and maybe even Hanukkah.
-Because religion in USSR was outlawed, New Year’s Eve became the key national holiday, like Christmas without Jesus.
+Because religion in USSR was outlawed, New Year’s Eve became the key national holiday, like Christmas but without Jesus.
 So every winter, a Russian-speaking child might get the tree, the menorah, the Times Square ball on TV, smoked herring – and plenty of opportunities to have her parenting discussed at family dinners.